Tuesday, June 14, 2011

 The participants...

 Each year, we welcome volunteers from all around the world and of all ages, to take part in this exciting and topical research project.
-Small teams of 6-8 volunteers stay for 10 days each, working alongside scientists from Cardiff University & A Rocha Portugal.
-No previous experience is necessary, just enthusiasm and a reasonable level of physical fitness.
-All necessary training is provided, and volunteers can complete an optional short course in Seabird Research Techniques, to obtain a certificate.
+Small teams of 6-8 volunteers stay for 10 days each, working alongside scientists from Cardiff University and A Rocha Portugal.
+No previous experience is necessary, just enthusiasm and a reasonable level of physical fitness; all necessary training is provided.

 Manuela, a volunteer from Italy